Adapting a Text-to-Audio Model for Room Impulse Response Generation: Experiments

 \subsection{Evaluation of In-Context Prompt Refinement}

-We evaluated the effectiveness of our in-context learning (ICL) prompt refinement pipeline using the BUT ReverbDB test set labeled with our pipeline.
-We simulated diverse user input prompts by generating 50 free-form natural language prompts with distinct style based on the ground-truth captions using Gemini 3 Pro.
-We then processed these free-form prompts through our ICL refinement pipeline.
-Then we extracted text embeddings using the text encoder from our fine-tuned Stable Audio Open model and calculated the cosine similarity against the ground-truth training prompt embedding.
-Table~\ref{tab:icl_eval} demonstrates that reformatting natural language inputs via our ICL strategy yielded T5 text embeddings significantly closer to the ground-truth prompt embeddings compared to raw free-form text.
-This confirms that our ICL prompting effectively aligns diverse user queries with the model's training format, enabling the proposed text-to-audio model to process free-form natural language inputs in real-world RIR generation scenarios.
+We evaluated the effectiveness of our ICL prompt refinement pipeline using the test set.
+We simulated diverse user inputs by generating 50 free-form natural language prompts with distinct styles based on the ground-truth captions using Gemini 2.5 Flash, and processed them through our ICL refinement pipeline.
+We then extracted text embeddings via the T5 encoder of our fine-tuned SAO model and computed the cosine similarity against the ground-truth training prompt embeddings.
+The cosine similarity rose from $0.745$ for the raw free-form prompts to $0.926$ after ICL refinement, indicating that our ICL strategy yields T5 embeddings substantially closer to those of the training distribution.
+This confirms that ICL prompting effectively aligns diverse user queries with the model's training format, enabling the proposed text-to-audio model to process free-form natural language inputs in real-world RIR generation scenarios.